 According to J.K.
 Rowling’s writing, Lyall met the Muggle, Hope Howell, after she mistook a Boggart for an attacker, and let her believe that he saved her from a dangerous man before admitting the truth a few months later.
 The pair even ended up having a Boggart-topped wedding cake, adorable!

 J.K.
-Rowling once revealed that she hadn’t initially planned to kill Remus at the Battle of Hogwarts, but didn’t have a choice after giving Arthur Weasley a reprise when he was attacked at the Ministry of Magic.
+Rowling once revealed that she hadn’t initially planned to kill Remus at the Battle of Hogwarts, but didn’t have a choice after giving Arthur Weasley a reprise when he was attacked at the Ministry.
 She tweeted: ‘Once again, it's the anniversary of the Battle of Hogwarts so, as promised, I shall apologise for a death.
 This year: Remus Lupin.
 In the interests of total honesty I’d also like to confess that I didn’t decide to kill Lupin until I wrote Order of the Phoenix.
 Arthur lived, so Lupin had to die.’